Greetings divers,

 Day 3.
 Rescue Scenarios 1 and 2 in Open Water.

-for some local diving or taking the PADI Rescue Diver Course, give us a call
+If you have any questions about joining us for some local diving or taking the PADI Rescue Diver Course, give us a call or pop into our store.

 New Gear in the House!!!